22 Vegetables for Juicing (& Which to Avoid)

 They may be messy to work with, but beets offer enormous health benefits and are well worth the trouble!

-Research has shown beets and beet juice to be useful for everything from cancer prevention and reducing blood pressure, to improving cognitive function and exercise performance.
+Research has shown beets and beet juice have lots of health benefits.
+Some of these benefits include cancer prevention and reducing blood pressure, to improving cognitive function and exercise performance.

 They also make a tasty and colorful addition to your juices, with a pleasant, earthy flavor that you can easily combine with other ingredients.